 Most Absurd Dialogue

-Having been forced to eat shaving cream as a way to convince his wild-eyed family of his allegiance to the product, Jason has a little accident in the back of Rutherford’s car.
+Having been forced to eat shaving cream as a way to convince his wild-eyed family of his allegiance to the The Stuff, Jason has a little accident in the back of Rutherford’s car.

 Jason: Excuse me, sir.
 I kinda just threw up in your car.

 Rutherford: I know!